German Shorthaired Pointer Rescue

 FENCING: Fences should be 5-6 ft high.
 Invisible fencing and leash running are suitable.
 Responsible dog ownership requires no free running dogs, regardless of breed.

 AGGRESSION: Aggression is not a typical characteristic of the GSP, and is usually a product of poor socialization, abuse, or the occasional bad genetic combination.
-Rescue does not take or place GSP’s that have a history of irrational aggression, particularly biting.
+We cannot assist with placement of GSP’s that have a history of irrational aggression, particularly biting.

 CONSIDERATIONS: GSP’s in sheltered situations should not be adopted strictly for hunting use, but should be placed as a family pet, and its capability to hunt is not of importance.
 Obedience training is strongly recommended at any age.

-In the shelter, lost or strayed GSP’s tend to mourn and sometimes suffer kennel shock.
-Rescue should be called in immediately if that is suspected.
+In the shelter, lost or strayed GSP’s tend to mourn and sometimes suffer kennel stress Please contact us if a GSP is experiencing kennel stress.

 Euthanizing shelters should call us before considering euthanizing an adoptable GSP.